singpath/example-app/docs/angular.md

       const uid = user && user.$key;

       if (!uid || user.$value === null) {
-        return Rx.Observable.of(undefined);
+        // we return an observable because switchMap expect an observable to flatten return Rx.Observable.of(undefined);
       }

+      // return an observable that emit the details each time it changes;
-      return this.db.ref(`/listItems/${uid}/${this.name}/${item}`).observe('value');
+      // switchMap will flatten it and emit the details. return this.db.ref(`/listItems/${uid}/${this.name}/${item}`).observe('value');
     });
   }